top of page

 Our Hit Factory: An Insiders Account of a Unique Cultural Powerhouse

-From 1965 to 2006, Armstrong's Studios, later known as AAV and eventually Metropolis Audio, was Australia's largest and most successful audio recording complex, leaving an enduring mark on the nation's cultural landscape.
+From 1965 to 2006, Armstrong’s Studios - later known as AAV and eventually Metropolis Audio - stood as Australia’s largest and most successful independent audio recording complex.
+It has left an enduring imprint on the nation’s cultural landscape.

-Equipped with cutting-edge technology and fostering a collaborative, organic environment, the studio enabled legendary Australian artists like Daddy Cool, Renee Geyer, Little River Band, Skyhooks, Hunters & Collectors, Daryl Braithwaite, Australian Crawl, Delta Goodrem, John Farnham, and Nick Cave to produce era-defining music.
+Equipped with cutting-edge technology and fostering a collaborative, organic environment the studio enabled legendary Australian artists like The Easybeats, The Masters Apprentices, Olivia Newton-John, Daddy Cool, Renee Geyer, Skyhooks, Little River Band, Hunters & Collectors, Split Enz, Australian Crawl, The Black Sorrows, Tina Arena, Daryl Braithwaite, Archie Roach, John Farnham, and Nick Cave to produce era-defining music.

-Metropolis also played host to a who’s who of international stars, including U2, Paul McCartney, Bob Dylan, Elton John, Rod Stewart, The Beach Boys, David Bowie, Mick Jagger, and Madonna.
-Its influence extended into film, with sound production credits on iconic Australian movies such as Mad Max and Crocodile Dundee.
+Metropolis also played host to a who’s who of international stars, including U2, Paul McCartney, Bob Dylan, Elton John, Rod Stewart, The Beach Boys, Neil Diamond, ZZ Top, David Bowie, Mick Jagger, and Madonna.
+Its influence extended into film, with sound production credits on iconic Australian movies such as Mad Max, The Man from Snowy River, Gallipoli, and Crocodile Dundee.

 While Metropolis no longer operates, its legacy endures.
-More than just a recording space, it was a launchpad for contemporary Australian music on the international stage, and a beacon of technical excellence, mentorship, and creative ambition.
+More than just a recording space, it was a launchpad for contemporary Australian music and film onto the international stage, and a beacon of technical excellence, mentorship, and creative ambition.

 Metropolis represents far more than a building, it symbolizes a golden era of studio innovation, passionate determination, and musical brilliance leaving an indelible imprint on both Melbourne’s cultural identity and Australia’s musical heritage.